narengan/cis/faq.md

 ## I got a DNS Validation error: 1004; now what can I do?

-In order for page rules to work, DNS needs to resolve for your zone.
+For page rules to work, DNS needs to resolve for your zone.
 As a result, you must have a proxied DNS record for your zone.